fboulnois/stable-diffusion-docker/README.md

 ## Before you start

-The pipeline uses the full model and weights which requires 8GB+ of GPU RAM.
+By default, the pipeline uses the full model and weights which requires a CUDA capable GPU with 8GB+ of VRAM.
 It should take a few seconds to create one image.
-On smaller GPUs you may need to modify some of the parameters, see the [Examples](#examples) section for more details.
+On less powerful GPUs you may need to modify some of the options; see the [Examples](#examples) section for more details.
+If you lack a suitable GPU you can set the option `--device cpu` instead.

 Since it uses the official model, you will need to create a [user access token](https://huggingface.co/docs/hub/security-tokens) in your [Huggingface account](https://huggingface.co/settings/tokens).
 Save the